HarshilShrivastava/HarshilShrivastava/README.md

 ### Hi there, I'm Harshil Shrivastava  👋

-- 🔭 I’m currently a student
+- 🔭 I am currently a student
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I am currently learning everything 🤣
-- 👯 I’m looking to collaborate with other
+- 👯 I am looking to collaborate with others
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goal: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to read comics and ride bike

 ---